KonstantinosBatman/CCNA-Labs/README.md

 - **OSPF Lab**
   A practical project demonstrating OSPF configuration and routing across multiple routers.

+- **HSRP Lab**
+  A project demonstrating the setup and configuration of a high availability HSRP setup.

- - Feel free to explore these projects and reach out if you have any questions!
+ - Feel free to use/expiriment with these projects and reach out if you have any questions!